ChrisKlug/AspNetCoreBeyondTheIntro/Readme.md

 dotnet pack ../RequestDiagnostics/RequestDiagnostics.csproj -o ../RuntimeStore/deployment/packages
 ```

 Next, we need to create something called a _runtime store_.
-This is a folder containing NuGet packages that can be stored on a machine separate from an application, and then be used by an application without it having to bring the NuGet package on its own.
+This is a folder containing assemblies that can be stored on a machine separate from an application, and then be used by an application without it having to bring the assembly on its own.
 A bit like a Global Assembly Cache from .NET Framrework.

 To create a runtime store, we run the following command